Patients at the Heart

 Patients at the Heart Program

-Harmony Biosciences' Patients at the Heart program underscores our ongoing commitment to support the comprehensive needs of people affected by rare neurological diseases.
+Harmony Biosciences' Patients at the Heart program underscores our commitment to supporting initiatives that help address the unique needs of individuals with rare neurological disorders experiencing excessive daytime sleepiness, as well as individuals living with Fragile X syndrome.

-Patients at the Heart awards are presented to nonprofit organizations that are working to support and address the challenges of people living with sleep disorders and rare neurological diseases who experience excessive daytime sleepiness (EDS).
+Patients at the Heart awards are presented to nonprofit organizations that are working to support and address the challenges of people affected by these conditions.

-Harmony Biosciences has two open application periods for Patients at the Heart in 2023:
+Harmony Biosciences is pleased to announce the following open application period for this year’s Patients at the Heart program.

 View More Program Details

-During open application periods in 2023, Harmony Biosciences will accept applications that focus on one or more of the following categories:
+During the open application period in 2024, Harmony Biosciences will accept applications that focus on one or more of the following categories:

-• Programs that support persons with rare neurological diseases to live fuller, more engaged lives
+• Programs that help individuals with rare neurological disorders experiencing excessive daytime sleepiness, or individuals living with Fragile X syndrome, live fuller, more engaging lives

-• Programs that address the psychosocial challenges faced by persons with sleep disorders or rare neurological diseases who experience EDS, or their caregivers
+• Programs that address the psychosocial challenges faced by individuals with these conditions, or their caregivers

-• Programs that improve the overall support of family members of persons living with rare neurological diseases
+• Programs that improve overall support for family members of individuals affected by these conditions

-• Creation of educational materials to increase awareness and decrease time to diagnosis of rare neurological diseases
+• Creation of educational materials to increase awareness and decrease the time to diagnose these conditions

 Funding Application Information